CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

 ###Command Pattern
 It makes perfect sense to package each move piece command into objects, as this allows us to add move history easily.
 A move history can further let us implement undo piece moves. \
-When designing a chess AI, it is important to let it generate its next available moves, then decide which move is better.
-This can use the help from command pattern.
+All the code is written in package Command.
+The Command class is the interface, and Move class implements it, which has execute() and undo().
+Controller.CommandSender creates and sends these commands.
+On execution, BoardManager as the receiver will perform some actions.
+We decided to break down the command pattern to several move types since our super chess with new mechanics will also use the command pattern: RegularMove, EnPassantMove, CastlingMove, CaptureMove and AttackMove are all subclasses of Move.

 ### Decorator Pattern
 Our classic chess and super chess have different rules about piece movement.
-The decorator pattern allows us to add new rules to classic pieces without creating subclasses for all different pieces, thus making the project more concise.
+The decorator pattern allows us to add new rules to classic pieces without creating subclasses for all different pieces, thus making the project more concise. \
+(Someone familiar with this, please add more details about implementation)

-### Observer Pattern
+### Strategy Pattern
-The information of pieces locations is stored in the entity class Board, the information need to reflect to other places like the GUI.
-Currently, there is only GUI that requires updates from Board, but we may have more in the future.
-Additionally, observer pattern helps deliver the information while bypassing the restrictions of clean architecture.\
-Due to some technical issues, this part is not yet implemented.
+Our chess AI has three difficulty levels.
+The chess AI makes decisions by searching through the states in a game tree, having more than one difficulty level usually means there will be multiple searching algorithms involved.
+By using the strategy pattern, we can easily write each algorithm in separate classes, and load the one into AI as the player specified. \
+In package chessAI, Engine class acts like the interface of different behaviors and have method makeDecision().
+Engine has GreedyButDumb and Minimax as its subclasses, which are two algorithm implementations, they make the actual decisions in different ways.
+In GUI_JFRAME.LaunchPage, the
+Popup class let user choose the difficulty, and initializes AI with the corresponding algorithm. \
+If we decide to add more algorithms in the future, this will be very handy.

 ## Accessibility Document
 Refer to the "[accessibility.md](accessibility.md)".